AlexGaida/data_serializer/README.md

   --run	{0, 1}	   Run the program inside a loop.
   --type {json,pickle,yaml}
                         This is the serializer data type parameter.
   --display {1,2,3}     When true, display the output serialized file.
 1: print on command-line.
 2: open webbrower.
+3: open notepad.
   --query {0,1}         When true, display all supported serializers.
   --alt {alt_01_yaml,alt_pickle,alt_yaml,alt_yaml_01}
                         When this is supplied, alternative serializers are